Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Conclusions

-\revision{Possible future research topics include: (a) Investigating why $D_{O2}$, despite not being a measure of depth, manages to emprically estimate central objects on the manifold of positive definite matrices and on the unit sphere. (b) Depth functions are typically expected to be maximized at a symmetric center of a distribution.
+\revision{Possible future research topics include: (a) Selecting and setting appropriate values for the hyper-parameters (take initial values as an example) used in the optimization algorithms in Section \ref{outofsam}. (b) Investigating why $D_{O2}$, despite not being a measure of depth, manages to emprically estimate central objects on the manifold of positive definite matrices and on the unit sphere. (c) Depth functions are typically expected to be maximized at a symmetric center of a distribution.
 However, unlike, e.g., the metric half-space depth, $D_{O3}$ does not have a natural companion concept of symmetry using which such a center could be defined.
 One possibility would be to use the quantities $ A(x, X_1, X_2) := \{d^2(x, X_1) + d^2(x, X_2) - d^2(X_1, X_2)\}/\{2 d(x, X_1) d(x, X_2)\} $, which satisfy $A(x, X_1, X_2) \geq -1$ with equality if and only if $x$ lies in between of $X_1$ and $X_2$ \cite[Theorem 1]{virta2023measure}.
 This suggests that if there exists an object $x_0$ such that

 where $<_S$ denotes a suitable form of strict stochastic dominance, then $x_0$ is a natural candidate for the most central point.
 Informally, \eqref{eq:stoch_dom} means that $x_0$ is more likely to satisfy $d(X_1, X_2) \approx d(X_1, x_0) + d(x_0, X_2)$ than any other point in $\mathcal{X}$.
 Accordingly, we conjecture that if $x_0$ satisfies \eqref{eq:stoch_dom}, then it also uniquely maximizes $D_{O3}$.}